CNL-Dev/Arkanoid-Clone/README.md

 This readme will be updated as development continues.

 # To do list
--Add more levels
+- Add more levels
--Fix sound implementation
+- Fix sound implementation
--Fix powerups destroying bricks
+- Fix powerups destroying bricks